跳转至主目录

 Freedom from important diseases

 Basic animal welfare standards include freedom from disease.
 All diseases need prompt diagnosis and treatment.
 As a guide, aim for mortality rates of below 4% for adults and below 5% for lambs (from lamb marking to 1 year old).
-Major diseases, including footrot, flystrike, gastrointestinal parasites and OJD, can be well controlled with an integrated approach to management.
+Major diseases, including footrot, flystrike, internal parasites and JD, can be well controlled with an integrated approach to management.

 Follow national and state codes of practice